JC-GGBond/JC-GGBond.github.io/source/_posts/IELTS-Speaking.md

 Well, Now I am living in Tianjin.

-"**Yes, I live in Tianjin, a city located in northern China.
-Tianjin is a pleasant place to live, with a mix of modern and traditional architecture and plenty of green spaces. **My neighborhood is fairly quiet and family-friendly, with lots of shops and restaurants within walking distance.
+Yes, I live in Tianjin, a city located in northern China.
+Tianjin is a pleasant place to live, with a mix of modern and traditional architecture and plenty of green spaces.
+My neighborhood is fairly quiet and family-friendly, with lots of shops and restaurants within walking distance.

 One of the things I love about Tianjin is its rich history and culture.
 There are many historical sites and museums to visit, such as the Ancient Culture Street and the Museum of Natural History.
 The city is also famous for its food, especially its street food, which is both delicious and affordable.